h9lk/mastercomfig/docs/next_steps/quick_fixes.md

 This is caused by a bug in TF2, where wood props do not look up the correct decal texture when prop decals are disabled and instead display the red ERROR texture.
 Put `r_decalstaticprops 1` in your `autoexec.cfg` to enable prop decals and avoid this bug at the cost of some performance.

-## I switched from Very Low to another preset but some settings persist
+## I switched from Destitute to another preset but some settings persist

-Enter `very_low_reset` into the console.
+Enter `destitute_reset` into the console.
 It will reset the remaining settings that were left saved in your game.

 Please note that running this may reset some personal preferences back to default.